|

 sentences, randomly combining parts of

-SEQADV record type, PDB files example
+SEQADV record type, PDB files

-SEQRES record type, PDB files parsing
+SEQRES record type, PDB files

-sequences alignment methods
+alignment methods

-DNA program to store
+program to store

-protein reading from file with while loop
+reading from file with while loop

 removing nonsequence data from